-These clean chocolate oatmeal no bake bars offer the perfect healthy alternative:
+These homemade chocolate oatmeal no bake bars offer the perfect healthy alternative:

 I swapped out the sugar here for pure maple syrup and have also cut way back on the sweetener in general, and I substituted peanut butter for the butter, for an added protein boost you won’t even realize is in there.

 The recipe first came about during the Snowpocalypse 2016, when my then-boyfriend and I were trapped in my apartment while the snow relentlessly slammed down outside.

 After watching about seven Daredevil episodes in a row, he looked at me and said, “So where are all the famous Chocolate Covered Katie baked goods?”

 With no grocery stores open, I took stock of my pantry and pulled out every one of my favorite ingredients that I always have on hand: